kevinweber/lazy-load-for-videos/readme.txt

 * Support for Widgets (Youtube only)
 * Choose thumbnail size (standard or cover)
 * Choose between two colours for Youtube player (dark or light)
+* Choose between two colours for Youtube player’s video progress bar to highlight the amount of the video that the viewer has already seen (red or white)
 * Hide controls from Youtube player
 * Don’t display related videos at the end of your videos